gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `set_biome(pos, biome_name, update=true)`

 Changes the biome at that block position. if update is specified and false, then chunk will not be refreshed on the clients.
-Biome changes can only be send to clients with the entire data from the chunk.
+Biome changes can only be sent to clients with the entire data from the chunk.

-Setting a biome is now (as of 1.16) dimension specific.
-In the overworld and the end changing the biome is only effective if you set it at y=0, and affects the entire column of.
-In the nether - you have to use the specific Y coordinate of the biome you want to change, and it affects roughly 4x4x4 area (give or take some random noise).

-This changed again in 1.18.
-The overworld behaves like the nether now, the biome must be set for individual y coordinates.
+Be aware that depending on the MC version and dimension settings biome can be set either in a 1x1x256 column or 4x4x4 hyperblock, so for some versions Y will be ignored and for some precision of biome setting is less than 1x1x1 block.

 Throws `unknown_biome` if the `biome_name` doesn't exist.